Beryl Wajsman - Editor-In-Chief

 Mike Cohen - Columnist

-Jennifer Cox - Columnist
+Jennifer Cox - Journalist and Web editor

 Bernard Mendelman - Columnist

-Bernard Mendelman grew up on St. Urbain Street and while attending Fairmount Public School, he spent hours reading comic books and listening to The Green Hornet and The Shadow on the radio.
+Bernard Mendelman grew up on Saint Urbain Street and while attending Fairmount Public School, he spent hours reading comic books and listening to The Green Hornet and The Shadow on the radio.
 While studying at Baron Byng High School he wrote a column for the Mount Royal YM-YWHA Beacon and also wrote a humour column for the defunct Canadian High News, a weekly newspaper distributed throughout Canadian High Schools.
-Graduating from McGill College with a Chartered Accountant’s degree, Bernard went on to a business career, as a partner in a custom brokerage firm and later with a textile wholesaler.
-Retiring in 1990, Bernard resumed his writing career and has been a columnist at The Suburban since 1994.
+Graduating from McGill College with a chartered accountant’s degree, Bernard went on to a business career, as a partner in a custom brokerage firm and later with a textile wholesaler.
+Retiring in 1990, Bernard resumed his writing career and has been a popular columnist at The Suburban since 1994.

 Suzanne Reisler Litwin - Columnist

 Suzanne Reisler Litwin is an author, writer, online columnist, and educator.
 An instructor at Concordia University in the Centre for Continuing Education, Suzanne is also a freelance contributor to TheSuburban.com with a column called Living in the Now.
 She is the author of the children’s book, The Black Velvet Jacket.
 Suzanne lives in Montreal with her family.
 To read more of her published articles, books, and poetry